UBC-CIC/commit2act/docs/UserGuide.md

 ### 1. Dashboard

-- Displays app statistics
+- The Dashboard tab displays app statistics, such as the total number of users and groups, the total number of actions submitted with/without an image, the total CO2 saved and the total number of actions submitted by all users.
+All graphs can be filtered to show data for the past 7 days, 30 days, and year.

   ![alt text](images/adminDashboard/dashboard0.png)
   ![alt text](images/adminDashboard/dashboard1.png)
   ![alt text](images/adminDashboard/dashboard2.png)
   ![alt text](images/adminDashboard/dashboard3.png)

-- Graphs can be filtered to show data for the past 7 days, 30 days, and year
-- Hovering over a data point provides more specific information
+- To view more specific information about a point on a graph, hover over the data point and a popup will appear
   ![alt text](images/adminDashboard/dashboard5.png)
-- Users can filter and view data from only 1 label category by clicking on the label that they wish to hide
+- To filter and view data from only 1 label category on a graph, click on the label that you wish to hide
   ![alt text](images/adminDashboard/dashboard4.png)
   <br>

 ### 2. Create Action

-- A form to create a new action with required fields being the `Action Name`, at least 1 `Action Item`, and at least 1 `Image Validation Label`
+- The Create Action tab contains a form to create a new action with required fields being the `Action Name`, at least 1 `Action Item`, and at least 1 `Image Validation Label`
 - The `Fallback Text` field is what is shown by default in the Action Fact step of the Log Action Menu flow if there are no quiz questions created for that action (shown in image here)
   ![alt text](images/adminDashboard/create_action0.png)